famjean/Dock_n_Roll/README.md

 ***
 ## Known Issues
-+ lme4 is pre-installed beceause an issue in installing minqa dependancy when open message is activated.
++ lme4 is pre-installed because of an issue in installing minqa dependency when the open message is activated.
 So, just require(lme4) and do not install it.